Pharmaceutical & Healthcare Marketing MBA

 Outcome 7.1: Students will exhibit strategic approaches to the complex business related problems in the pharmaceutical and healthcare industries and provide alternative strategies evaluating the pros and cons of those approaches.

 The Pharmaceutical & Healthcare Marketing MBA requires the completion of 12 courses (4 core business courses and 8 industry-focused courses).
 All courses are 3.0 credits each for a total of 36 credits.
 Students may be required to complete up to five business competency modules to prepare them for the core MBA courses.
 In addition to satisfying the requirements for the full MBA degree, students may earn up to two stackable certificates in Healthcare Management, and Biotech & Life Sciences Management by completing six industry-focused elective courses.

 Foundation Modules - Business Competency Requirements

 The Foundation courses are designed to ensure that all students in the program have the common body of knowledge necessary for advanced study in business.
 They are non credit competency modules developed by the department to develop the skills needed.
 Some may be waived based on undergraduate coursework.

-They will be completely online, self-paced and can be worked on at any time.
+They will be completely online, self-paced, and can be worked on anytime.
 A “live” session is not required.

 The following Foundation modules are required: